 4 Tips to Tell if a Louis Vuitton is Real

-There are many different techniques to tell if a Louis Vuitton is real but unless you are an expert collector these five main ones should be able to steer you in the right direction of purchase.
+There are many different techniques to tell if a Louis Vuitton is real but unless you are an expert collector these four main ones should be able to steer you in the right direction of purchase of a pre-owned Louis Vuitton bag.

 When a Louis Vuitton bag is new the vachetta leather handles are soft and sublet almost off-white leather.
 Over time the oils from your hand and the exposure to the elements cause this soft leather to become harder and the color changes.
 This change in color is called a patina.

 The patina on bags like the Speedy is beautiful.
 I’ve actually had someone once offer to buy my used bag off me in exchange for a new one because she liked the way my patina looked so much better than her brand new bag that she hardly carried (I guess this is an advantage of the longevity of ownership).

 A pre-owned Louis Vuitton will most likely have a darker patina.
 Although it is possible to clean the leather to lighter it, most people do not do this, especially people who have decided to sell the bag.
 Even a second hand Louis Vuitton with cleaned leather will still be slightly darker around the handles.